robertjdellinger/uc-salary-scraper/references/uc_salary_methodology.md

 This document locks the analytic design for the repository before any further major rewrites.
 It explains what each source can support, what each pay field means, which comparisons are analytically defensible, and which year-comparability rules govern the repository.

-## Design status

-As of March 31, 2026, the repository should be treated as being in a design-lock phase rather than a "just make it work" phase.
-That means:

-- source documentation comes before major analysis rewrites;
-- each cohort definition must be explicit and machine-readable;
-- each figure must identify whether it uses person-level realized pay, title-summary estimates, UCOP benchmark scales, or a documented combination of those sources;
-- multi-year analysis must be structured as an annual panel, not as pooled years treated as extra sample size.

 ## Source hierarchy

 The repository uses the following source hierarchy.